odedia/odedia.github.io/tutorials/_posts/2019-4-26-pcf-on-azure-the-easy-way.md

 TENANT_ID=<tenantId field from response json above while running az account list>
 ```

+**Important**: Choose a CLIENT_SECRET that is at least 40 characters long and contains alphanumeric characters, digits and at least one underscore.
+Otherwise the deployment will later fail on password validation.

 Now, create an active directory application:
 ```
 az ad app create \